Irides-Chromium/compiler/simple-symbol/README.md

     ??<(++++)[>+.<]

 which tests if the loop cell is less than 4, moves the pointer to the right, adds one, outputs, moves the pointer to the left and start the next loop.
+Plus, in this situation, `[]` have *no* effect.